MITLibraries/dspace-submission-service/docs/specifications/submission-message-specification.md

 ```
 MessageBody = {
+    "Operation": "Optional - item operation to perform [create, update].
+        If this field is omitted, defaults to 'create' operation."
     "SubmissionSystem": "Required - specific system to submit to, e.g.
         'DSpace@MIT'",
-    "CollectionHandle": "Required - handle for DSpace Collection to post item
+    "CollectionHandle": "Optional - handle for DSpace Collection to post item
-        to, e.g. '1721.1/123456'",
+        to, e.g. '1721.1/123456'.
+This field is required when creating an
+        item in DSpace.
+    "ItemHandle": "Optional - handle for DSpace Item to update.
+This field
+        is required when updating an existing item."
     "MetadataLocation": "Required - S3 URI for item metadata JSON file, e.g.
         'S3://bucket/metadata_file.json>'",
     "Files": [